 In Zaire, President Mobutu Sese Seko has received representatives from the group of twelve industrialised countries pledged to offer aid to help the ailing Zairean economy.

-In Zaire, President Mobutu Sese Seko has received representatives from the group of twelve industrialised countries pledged to offer aid to help the ailing Zairean economy.
+Background: In Zaire, President Mobutu Sese Seko has received representatives from the group of twelve industrialised countries pledged to offer aid to help the ailing Zairean economy.
 The first round of talks was held at the President's official residence in Kinshasa on Saturday (19 May).

 SYNOPSIS: Twelve African and European states agreed last June to grant aid to Zaire after President Mobutu presented them with an economic recovery plan.
 Belgium, Zaire's former colonial power, played a key role in these negotiations, and a delegation on a five-day visit to Kinshasa met President Mobutu to discuss plans to counter Zaire's financial crisis.
 Belgium Co-operation and Development Minister Mark Eyskens, spoke about the International Monetary Fund (IMF) decision to grant Zaire a substantial loan.